marskar/BIOF309_Fall2017/02_UNIX/README.md

 * IPython shell and shell-related commands
 * Go a little more in-depth into string objects
 * Discuss the "Hello world" interactive program

+## Homework review

+Your tasks were to find a cool notebook and share the link on [Slack](https://biof309.slack.com/messages/C6WUUDV0D/).

 ## UNIX